ONSBigData/parsing_company_accounts/README.md

 The goal of the project in general is to be able to extract accounts data from any company balance sheet from Companies House including those submitted as an image/scan only.

+This repository exists so that others can join in on making this data accessible.

 Ultimately we want to be able to retrive the variables needed to fill out the summary equation:

 Assets = Liabilities + Shareholders' Equity